josechang/sciinfo/README.md

 	then change "9000:7000" into "<port you want>:7000" e.g. "2345:7000"

-* Step 2.5
-	install Docker and run Docker first

-* Step 3: Save the file and run
+* Step 4: Save the file and run

 		docker-compose up -depends_on